Values, Habits, and Actions

 - Core Values – These are generally the top five critically important personal values we hold.
 When we are not living our values, we are probably going to feel disappointed, discouraged, and even ashamed.
 It’s difficult to lead a fulfilled life that does not line up with our central (core) values.

 The rest of this article will delve deeper into core values, including some exercises that will reveal how to discover them.
 Each of us is unique, and our core values reflect those compass points in our life’s journey.
 Let’s head “true north!”

 Recognizing Your Core Values

-Many people have three to five core values that are residing deep inside us (thus, the name core).
+Many people have three to five core values that are residing deep inside us (at our core).
 Many of them have been with us since our formative years.
 We can assume that they’ll keep on being our core values for a long time.
-It will be easier to recognize them through values exercises, and can be useful and motivating to you in your long-range plans.
+It will be easier to recognize them after you use the values exercises below, and will be useful and motivational tools for you in your long-range plans.

-When you recognize your core values, you will profit by investigating the degree to which your life reflects those qualities.
+When you recognize your core values, you will benefit as you investigate the degree to which your life reflects those qualities.
 This investigation can cause “aha” experiences as you make further associations between your core self and the ways in which your life is and is not an outflow of your core values.
-This can likewise uncover the gaps between your real and the perfect life you have imagined.
+This can likewise uncover the gaps between your real life and the perfect life you have imagined.

 The exercises in the next section are designed to take some time, and will be a process that will give you clarity about your life and your core values.
 Values are foundational as anchors in our lives, the nonnegotiable attributes that reflect our identity.

 Values Exercise #1